 Therefore, engineers and guitar builders start to experiment.
 In 1924, Lloyd Loar introduced a pickup for viola and string bass.
 Soon after, others came up with their designs as well.
 George Beauchamp and Adolph Rickenbacker introduced their “Frying Pan” in 1932 and it was the first instrument of this kind that had commercial success.

-A real breakthrough happened several years later, with the model called Gibson ES150 and Charlie Christian, who is probably the first musician with distinctive, electric guitar playing style.
+A real breakthrough happened several years later, with the model called Gibson ES150 and Charlie Christian, who is probably the first musician with a distinctive, electric guitar playing style.
 A couple of decades brought numerous iconic hollow-body designs which are hugely popular even these days.

 Solid-Body Electric Guitars

 With the evolution of pickups and amplifiers, guitar builders were trying to find a way to make cheaper instruments.
 As a product of their engineering, a solid-body guitar appeared in the late 40s and early 50s.
-Legendary builders like Leo Fender, Paul Bigsby, and Les Paul constructed first guitars of this type at the time.
+Legendary builders like Leo Fender, Paul Bigsby, and Les Paul constructed the first guitars of this type at the time.

 One of the first solid-body guitars came in 1948.
-The prototype was named Esquire, but it was renamed to Broadcaster for serial production.
+The prototype was named Esquire, but it was renamed Broadcaster for serial production.
 Soon after, it was renamed once again, to Telecaster, which is one of the most iconic electric guitar models of all time, hugely popular even today.

 Since the 50s, the base design of electric guitars hasn’t changed too much, though there are some small but notable modifications.
 During all these years, guitarists were getting better and better, which initiated some new, very interesting design solutions.

 A tremolo bar was a pretty common thing already in the 50s.
-A few decades later, engineers came up with new bridge design, called Floyd rose, which has brought a whole new spectrum of possibilities, when it comes to sound variations.
+A few decades later, engineers came up with a new bridge design, called Floyd rose, which has brought a whole new spectrum of possibilities, when it comes to sound variations.